-As is so often the case, prevention is the best cure.
+As is so often the case, car theft prevention is the best cure.
 That’s why we’ve compiled a list of some anti-theft devices, along with some top tips on how to help secure your car and provide you with some peace of mind when your car is parked.

-If you have a keyless entry car – allowing you to unlock and start the car with the key fob still in your pocket or bag – then you’ll want to get yourself a protective pouch.
+If you have a keyless entry car – allowing you to unlock and start the car with the key fob still in your pocket or bag – then you’ll want to get yourself a protective or faraday pouch.
 In an example of the dark side of technology, would-be thieves can use gadgets to hack the signal between the car and the key fob, thus opening and starting the car in a matter of seconds.
 That’s where these cost-effective protective key pouches come in; they have excellent signal blocking capability and can prevent your key from being hacked.

-A wheel clamp is an excellent security device to have; quick and easy to fit, and a serious deterrent for thieves.
+A wheel clamp is an excellent security device to have.
+It's quick and easy to fit, and a serious deterrent for thieves.
 Designed to immobilise your vehicle by locking around the wheel, to prevent both the wheel rotating and the removal of the wheel, what they lack in subtlety they more than make up for in effectiveness.
 Drill- and pick-resistant, it’s a safe bet you’ll return to find your car exactly where and how you left it.

 It might be obvious, but one of the most essential anti-theft devices is a car alarm.
 If someone attempts to break into your car, the alarm will sound off a distinctive sound to alert you and deter thieves.
 Most modern cars are fitted with car alarm systems, but if you’re driving an older vehicle then you should consider getting one installed by a registered body.